Jury convicts Kentwood man of raping a 15-year-old girl multiple times

-GRAND RAPIDS, Mich. - A jury deliberated several hours Thursday before finding a Kentwood man guilty of repeatedly raping a teenaged girl who was later found dead in Kalamazoo.
+GRAND RAPIDS, Mich. - A jury deliberated for about five hours Thursday before finding a Kentwood man guilty of repeatedly raping a teenaged girl who was later found dead in Kalamazoo.

 Read more: 'Why Quinn, why?': Jury begins deliberation Thursday in trial for Kentwood girl's rape